itm-platform/Resource-Analysis/resourceAnalysis.md

 }
 ```
 Explanation:
-- `Intervals` will be present if the request includes intervals.
+- `Intervals` will be present depending on `analysisMode`.
 StartDate and EndDate include time, although the time is always 00:00:00 for the start and 23:59:59 for the end.
 - Totals (such as `UserWorkItemTotals`, `WorkItemTotals`, and `EntityTotals`) will not consider intervals; they are the totals. (beware of double calculations)

-- `ActualEffort` refers to the reported effort, which can be by intervals
-- `AcceptedEffort` refers to the total accepted effort for the user in the task.
-It can be the same as `ActualEffort` or different.
+### Query approach
+For intervals, instead of using ITM.Tasks for running the queries, I suggest to look into the current `/resourceCapacity` endpoint.
+The reason is so fast, I think, is because it looks into the "effort" table rather than querying the project, then task, then user, then estimate and actuals.
+Just an option to explore, since performance here is paramount and it is well solved in `/resourceCapacity`.

+> ❓Are services in v2?
+If not, we can remove the `service` filter and offer the feature only for projects in the first version.

-### Response example
+### Response examples
 In this example we requested two week intervals.
 ```js
 {